PyramidSystemsInc/ADS-Design/process/meeting notes.md

 - Next steps for dev: Detailed Product Info page, clean up data in search results, deploy on public-facing site (vs. localhost)
 - Next steps for design: Wireframe Product Info page, write Disclaimer page, clean up and transfer deliverables from whiteboard to GitHub repository

+Daily standup meeting 6/25/15:

+- Next steps for dev: Improve user interface, smarter filtering and highlighting of search results, About page
+- Next steps for design: Transfer usability info to GitHub, identify chunks of development small enough to complete before round 2 of testing
+- Next round of usability testing planned for 6/29
+- First pass of all design deliverables to be completed by 6/30
+- QA review and final submission on 6/31